Spirik/GEM/README.md

 * **linkedVariable**
   *Type*: `int`, `byte`, `float`, `double`, `char[n]`
   Reference to variable that menu item is associated with.
 Note that in case of `char[n]` variable, character array should be big enough to hold select option with the longest value to avoid overflows.
-It can be greater than `GEM_STR_LEN` limit (i.e. it is possible to have `n` > 17) set for non-select menu item variable.
+It can be greater than `GEM_STR_LEN` limit set for non-select menu item variable (i.e. it is possible to have `n` > 17).

 * **select**
   *Type*: `GEMSelect`